 Person Colby Cheney was born in Holderness, New Hampshire on February 25, 1828, the sixth born son of Moses and Abigail Morrison Cheney, both prominent in New England abolitionist circles.
-At age seven he removed with his family to the town of Peterborough, and as an adolescent received his education in the Peterborough and Hancock Academies.
+At age seven he removed with his family to the town of Peterborough, and received his education in the Peterborough and Hancock Academies.
 Cheney continued his schooling at Parsonfield Seminary in Maine and in 1845 took over the management of his father's paper manufacturing business in Peterborough.
-In 1850 Cheney married to his first wife, S. Anna Moore, who died in January 1858 without having born any children.
-A year following her death Cheney remarried Sarah White Keith on June 29, 1859 and later had one daughter, Agnes Keith Cheney (1869-1952).
+In 1850 Cheney married to his first wife, S. Anna Moore, who died in January 1858.
+A year following her death Cheney remarried to Sarah White Keith on June 29, 1859 and later had one daughter, Agnes Keith Cheney (1869-1952).

-Throughout the late 1840s and 1850s Cheney continued to be active in the paper manufacturing industry, helping to open a second paper mill in Peterborough in 1853.
+Throughout the late 1840s and 1850s Cheney continued to be active in the paper manufacturing industry, opening a second paper mill in Peterborough in 1853.
 In that same year he was elected to his first political office, as one of Peterborough's representatives in the New Hampshire state legislature.
-He was returned to this office the following year and after serving two terms returned to his earlier business pursuits until Civil War beckoned.
+He was returned to this office the following year and after serving two terms returned to his earlier business pursuits.
 In 1862 he entered military service as a quartermaster in the Thirteenth Regiment New Hampshire Volunteers.
 His stint in the military lasted about a year, when he became seriously ill and remained bedridden for three months.
 Cheney was later honorably discharged from service in August of 1863.

 Cheney around the time he was elected Governor of New Hampshire.